 Additionally, I keep baking soda (as an acid neutralizing base) where I store and use my batteries, and use gloves when I use or move them as another precaution.
 I wash my hands immediately after handling any battery and avoid touching my eyes or face.
 To note, charged batteries can spark or possibly shock when attaching a load, so make sure any inverters or devices are switched off and use caution when attaching to a battery.
-Typically, I have on at least some form of eye protection — as these are LEAD-ACID batteries after all.
+Typically, I have on some form of eye protection.
 When the sealed 12v lead-acid batteries no longer hold any charge, I take them to O’Reilly Auto Parts for recycling.

 For USB charging, it is possible to skip the DC-to-AC inversion, connecting to a charged 12v battery with a cigarette lighter plug socket with alligator clips (about $10) and USB cigarette lighter charger (about $5, and available at most convenience stores).
 Likewise, there are portable solar panels with built-in USB charging outlets on the market (roughly $30-$150), but I prefer not to charge my devices directly from the sun.

 Is mine the best solar set-up that can be bought for $140?
 Almost certainly not (noting some reviewers’ complaints about the quality of the panel I use, the gauge of the included wiring and the functioning of the included small inverter) — but my set-up is relatively simple to understand and set-up, and I have been using it successfully for a few years in different capacities.

 Has my solar investment (maybe $1000 over nearly 20 years) “paid” for itself?
 Yes, in the sense that I have learned about solar power and some of the basics of home and vehicle electricity and lead-acid battery safety through the process of reading about and putting together very basic “off-grid” solar arrays.